 A drumming circle contains all the magic and wonder of the ethereal world of music.

-You cannot see it or touch it but you can hear it and feel it.
+You cannot see it but you can hear it and feel it.

 What is important is that you understand you can create it.

 How many sounds is it possible to make with one drum?
 How many rhythms can you learn?
 Can you create one yourself?

 You can listen and copy or lead the group.